 Overcome Common EDI Implementation Issues by Thinking Bigger

-You may not have heard this one for a while, but it’s still true: “Garbage in, garbage out."
+You may not have heard this one for a while, but it is still true, "Garbage in, garbage out."

-This is particularly the case with Electronic Data Interchange (EDI) implementation, which remains fundamental to effectively running almost any business.
-And it’s even more true today with the advent of the Cloud and multi-enterprise ecosystems your company is now de facto a part of.
+This is particularly the case with Electronic Data Interchange (EDI) implementation, which remains fundamental to effectively running almost any business that performs B2B communication.
+It is even more true today with the advent of the cloud and multi-enterprise digital ecosystems that your company is likely part of.

 What is Electronic Data Interchange Implementation?

 Electronic Data Interchange (EDI) implementation refers to the process by which an EDI solution or service is implemented or deployed, to make a business capable of sending and receiving EDI transmissions with its trading partners.